-It’s not a hit to the balls
+Don’t worry it’s not a hit to the balls

 However, the vasectomy procedure itself is actually close to painless.
 The majority of the time your vasectomist won’t be touching your testicles at all, their attention will be on a small amount of scrotal skin that will be pinched open and through which they will work on your vas deferens.

 The first part of the vasectomy procedure involves the application of a local anaesthetic to your scrotum.
 This ensures that throughout the procedure you won’t feel anything, except some distant tugging and, at worst, a mild ache.

 The application of the local anaesthetic is done via a needle – this might seem daunting, given its destination, however, our National Director of Vasectomy Services, Dr Justin Low, has pioneered a way to make it as painless as possible.

 To determine that this was the case, we surveyed a number of men after their procedure to establish how effective the method was across a broad cross-section.

 115 vasectomy patients responded to our survey.
 Half had received their anaesthetic via the new technique, and the other half received it via the traditional technique.
 The results confirmed what we knew to be a significant advancement in vasectomy techniques.